Turkish prosecutors to probe Erdogan effigy incident in Sweden -state media | Law-Order

 Turkish prosecutors to probe Erdogan effigy incident in Sweden -state media

-A diplomatic source said Turkey conveyed its reaction to Swedish Ambassador Staffan Herrstrom at its foreign ministry on Thursday.
-Stockholm confirmed he was summoned.
-Erdogan's spokesman Ibrahim Kalin condemned the "disgusting and heinous" protest and said Swedish authorities were obliged to take concrete steps under the law and the deal with Turkey.

 "Unless the activities of terrorist organizations are halted, it is not possible for the NATO membership process to progress," he said on Twitter.
-Similar condemnations came from other Turkish officials, with parliament speaker Mustafa Sentop cancelling a visit that his Swedish counterpart was set to make to Turkey on Jan.
-17.
+Swedish Foreign Minister Tobias Billstrom said relations with Turkey were important and condemned the incident as shameless.

-On Sunday, Kristersson said Sweden was confident Turkey would approve its NATO bid, but would not meet all the conditions Ankara has set.
+"The government understands that Turkey is reacting, although we regret that the speaker's trip has been postponed," he said in a statement.
+"Implementation of the memorandum continues."
+On Sunday, Kristersson said Sweden was confident Turkey would approve its NATO bid but it would not meet all the conditions Ankara has set.
+(Additional reporting by Johan Ahlander in Stockholm and Huseyin Hayatsever and Ali Kucukgocmen in Ankara; Editing by Jonathan Spicer and Angus MacSwan)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)